kosanake/RsqProcessor/readme.md

 Segment tree algorithms
 ========================
-- RsqProcessor - element modification
+- RsqGreatestCommonDevisorProcessor - Greatest Common Divisor (with value modification)
-- RsqSegmentProcessor - value add to segment
+- RsqIndexProcessor - Index of max value on segment (with value modification)
-- RsqGreatestCommonDevisorProcessor - greatest common divisor with element modification
-- RsqMaxProcessor - max with element modify
+- RsqMaxProcessor - Max value on segment (with value modification)
+- RsqSegmentProcessor - Sum on segment (with adding value to segment)
+- RsqSumProcessor - Sum on segment (with value modification)
-- RsqZeroCountProcessor - segment zero count with modify
+- RsqZeroCountProcessor - Zero count on segment (vith value modification)